Mending the Big-Data Missing Information: Introduction

-\pagenumbering{arabic} \Section{Introduction} One of the main challenges that arise while handling Big-Data is not only the large volume, but also the high-dimensions of the data.
+One of the main challenges that arise while handling Big-Data is not only the large volume, but also the high-dimensions of the data.
 Moreover, part of the information at the different dimensions may be missing.
-Assuming that the true (unknown) data is $d$-dimensional points, we suggest to represent the given data point (which may lack information at different dimensions) by $k$-affine space embedded in the Euclidean $d$ dimensional space $\mathbb{R}^d$.
-Denote the affine-Grassmannian set of all $k$-affine space, embedded in the Euclidean $d$ dimensional space, by $A(d,k)$.
+Assuming that the true (unknown) data is $d$-dimensional points, we suggest representing the given data point (which may lack information at different dimensions) as a $k$-affine space embedded in the Euclidean $d$ dimensional space $\mathbb{R}^d$.
+Denote the affine-Grassmannian set of all $k$-affine spaces, embedded in the Euclidean $d$ dimensional space, as $A(d,k)$.
 This means that a point in our data set is a point in the affine-Grassmannian $A(d,k)$.

-A data object, that is incomplete in one or more features, corresponds to an affine subspace (called flat, for short) in $\mathbb{R}^d$, whose dimension is the number of missing features.
-This representation yields algebraic objects, which help us to better understand the data, as well as studying its properties.
+A data object that is incomplete in one or more features corresponds to an affine subspace (called flat, for short) in $\mathbb{R}^d$, whose dimension is the number of missing features.
+This representation yields algebraic objects, which help us to better understand the data, as well as study its properties.
 A central property of the data is clustering.
 Clustering refers to the process of partitioning a set of objects into subsets, consisting of similar objects.
-Finding a good cluster is a challenging problem.
+Finding a good clustering is a challenging problem.
 Due to its wide range of applications, the clustering problem has been investigated for decades, and continues to be actively studied not only in theoretical computer science, but in other disciplines, such as statistics, data mining and machine learning.
-A motivation for cluster analysis of high-dimensional data, as well as an overview on some applications where high-dimensional data occur, is given in~\cite{Kriegel2009}.
+A motivation for cluster analysis of high-dimensional data, as well as an overview on some applications where high-dimensional data occurs, is given in~\cite{Kriegel2009}.